Barbog/deja-website/pages/creation.ministry-of-hazard.en.md

 typora-root-url: ../static
 ---

-**MINISTRY of HAZARD**  –  When the shit hits the fan this crew steps in, so when doing your shift here, you MUST be sober.
-This ministry needs people with medic training, first aid skills, psychology skills,  and those with a disposition to help others.
+**MINISTRY of HAZARD**  –  When the shit hits the fan this crew steps in, so when doing your shift here, you must be sober.

+The function of this ministry is to take care of any emergencies that may arise at the event.

+<u>The following people should apply:</u>

+- Those with medic training or first aid skills.
+- Those wih psychology skills.
+- Those wih a disposition to help others.
+- If you have been a Ranger or a Nomad or the equivalent at any regional burn.

+<u>need to know</u>

+Those who are co-leading and managing this ministry should create:

+- A quiet safe haven, for those who may be experiencing intense feelings, due to various reasons and need a place to be comforted.

+  - Those with psychology skills are needed here.
+  - If you have been to Nowhere, think Malfare.

+- A chill and sober area for those who are in control of their faculties but need a place to retreat to.

+  - Display substance use information and make it available.
+  - Have condoms available.
+  - If you have been to Nowhere, think Welfare.

+- Should make first aid supplies available.

+- Provide a meet up location for Rangers, Nomads and such.

+  ​